sbhnet/kubernetes-install-via-kubeadm/README.md

 * [Calico](https://www.projectcalico.org/) v3.16.4
 * [Docker](https://www.docker.com/) CE v 19.03.13

-For kubernetes and Docker, the steps will install whatever is the current release so your versions may differ.
-The versions above are as of November 2 2020.
+For kubernetes and Docker, the steps below will install whatever is the current release so your versions may differ.
+The versions above are the latest versions as of November 2 2020.

 ## Servers and Infrastructure

-For this guide, I will be install a small cluster with a single control plane node and two worker nodes.
-These will be VMs in VMWare ESXi, but should work for any VM or bare metal.
+For this guide, I will be installing a small cluster with a single control plane node and two worker nodes.
+These will be VMs in VMWare ESXi, but should work for any VM or on bare metal machines.

 The VMs I will be using and their IP addresses are: